m-horsch/m-horsch.github.io/_solver/StateSpace.md

 There are 362880 states to draw, and each state has 12 lines to other states.
 Some of the lines would be drawn to nearby states, but other lines would have to be drawn to states on the other side of the circle.
 If each state were drawn with tiles of about the same size and spacing as in the above diagram, the diameter of the circle would be more than 1500m.
 Drawing that many states and transitions would take months, not minutes.

 There's an interesting fact about 3x3 Toroidals.
 The state space is separated into two distinct sets of states, both containing exactly half of the states.
-I mentioned this in a previous posting on the [1-Swap Finish Problem]({% post_url 2023-07-28-1Swap %}).
+I mentioned this in a previous article on the [1-Swap Finish Problem](/tutorial/1Swap.html).
 So, there would be a way to draw the state space showing these two distinct sets.
 There would be transitions within each set, but no transitions from one set to the other.

-For 4x4 Toroidals, it's almost unimaginable.
-There are 21 million million states.
+For 4x4 Toroidals, there are 21 million million states.
 A circular layout of all the 4x4 configurations (with the same size and spacing as above) would have a diameter 62 times the Sun's diameter.
 If we had a Sun the same diameter as the diagram for 4x4 Toroidals, it would appear in the sky about the same size as a large melon held at arm's length.

 This is the second reason that Toroidal is a hard problem to solve.
 The number of possible states is unimaginably huge, after 3x3.
 Any algorithm that tries to explore this state space has to find a way to ignore the vast majority of states.

+**Looking forward.**
+In the next article, we'll use the structure of the Toroidal state space to [build a map](/solver/LUT.html), at least for small size puzzles.